37.107.118 MARIJUANA AND MARIJUANA-INFUSED PRODUCTS PROVIDER LICENSEE REQUIREMENTS

 (b) "No On-Site Consumption of Marijuana Except by Registered Cardholders".

-(c) A licensee must not exceed the total canopy allowed by the department for cultivation of marijuana.
+(d) a licensee must not exceed the total canopy allowed by the department for cultivation of marijuana.

-(7) A licensee is responsible for the security of all marijuana items on a registered premises, in transit, and under the supervision of any licensee or licensee employee until the marijuana item is sold.
+(7) A licensee is responsible for the security of all marijuana items on a registered premises, during transit, and under the supervision of any licensee or licensee employee until the marijuana item is sold.

 (8) A licensee must have a written security plan maintained on the registered premises that safeguards against theft, diversion, or tampering of marijuana items both on the registered premises and during transit.